Tapjoy/tass/README.md

 ### update

 This command creates new launch configurations based on existing autoscaling groups using local instance configuration files as overrides.
+NOTE: `--env` has been deprecated and will be removed in a future version

 ```
 Usage: tass update [options]